Compare Invoice Finance Quotes

 While both confirming and reverse factoring are aimed at improving the efficiency of payments between the 2 parties (buyer and supplier or customer and business), they differ in their structure, purpose and benefits.
 Let’s have a look.

-1. Initiation of the process:
+1. Nature of the process:

 2. Main purpose: